The Trail is the Teacher is Clay Bonnyman Evans’ episodic account of his 2016 Appalachian Trail thru hike.

 Thanks to a late shuttle—the driver had taken a leisurely lunch after church—it was nearly 4 p.m. by the time I crossed the Pigeon River Bridge (mile 239.5).
 It was about 45 degrees warmer than when I’d finished up here in March, and wildfires to the north had turned the air a hazy, somnolent yellow.

-A missed turn led me to the famous (though not universally beloved) Standing Bear Farm hostel.
+A missed turn led me to the famous Standing Bear Farm hostel, but it would be another couple years before the first of my multiple stays there.
 I turned back and soon was sweating the 3,000-foot climb to the beautiful, grassy top of Snowbird Mountain.
 I’d originally planned to camp on Max Patch, the most beloved bald on the southern AT,

-It was also the first shelter I’d had entirely to myself (not counting a bug-eyed little brown mouse, who scrabbled all night but remained utterly oblivious to my food bag).
-But I cooked dinner next to a group of eight friendly, card-playing young tenters who planned to rise early to catch the sunrise on Max Patch.
+It was also the first shelter I’d had entirely to myself (not counting a bug-eyed little brown mouse, who scrabbled all night but remained unaware that I had a full food bag beneath my knees—thanks, Ursack!).
+I cooked dinner next to a group of eight friendly, card-playing young tenters who planned to rise at 4 a.m. to catch the sunrise on Max Patch.

 Thanks to my little friend, I was up early myself, and started up the trail in the dark.
-Outside the cone of my headlamp beam, the forest was alive with sound, owls talking, skitterings and skirmishes in the underbrush, and even the crunching footfall of some much larger creature deep in the shadows.
+Outside the cone of my headlamp beam, the forest was alive with sound, owls talking, skitterings and skirmishes in the underbrush, and even the crunching footfall of some larger creature deep in the shadows.
 Sunlight, stained bloody gold by a cold layer of smoke, finally fingered through the bare trees around 7.
-I came upon the only two hikers who had answered the summons of a 3 a.m. alarm, Kaleidoscope, a young woman from Colombia, and a kid who was soon leaving the trail for a Ph.D interview; they weren’t going to make it up the hill for sunrise.
+I came upon the only two hikers who had answered the summons of a 3 a.m. alarm, Kaleidoscope, a lovely young Colombian-American woman, and a kid who was soon leaving the trail for a PhD interview.
+It was clear they wouldn’t make it up the hill in time for sunrise.

 Standing atop Max Patch, I cursed my shuttle driver’s after-church luncheon.
 Tenters and yawning cowboy campers were packing up after a clear, cold, windless night of stargazing and sunrise worshiping, and I knew I’d missed something special.

-I’d made up my mind that I was going to hike 26 miles into the trail haven of Hot Springs, North Carolina.
+I’d made up my mind that I was going to hike 26 miles into the Hot Springs, North Carolina, one of the best-known southern trail towns.
 As the day grew warmer, wildfires that had lain down overnight—cooler temperatures equal higher humidity, which tamps down flames—raged anew.
 I’ve always loved the smell of wood smoke, but that day it was thick enough to turn my throat gritty and sore as I chugged up 4,500 feet of climbing.

-I leapfrogged two fast-moving hikers, a young bearded guy from Virginia named Patches and a tall, Hispanic Californian, Sequoia, until they finally passed me in late afternoon.
+I leapfrogged two fast-moving hikers, a swift young hiker from Virginia named Patches and a tall, Hispanic Californian, Sequoia, until they finally passed me in late afternoon.
 Hot, frog-croaking and tired, I paid $10 to pitch my tent on the spreading lawn of the Laughing Heart Lodge, right next to Sequoia.

-After stuffing myself at the Spring Creek Tavern—including an outstanding Kolsch-style beer from Ashville’s French Broad brewery and even better, chocolate cake—I took a shower and joined the conversation on the Laughing Heart porch.
-The fact that I generally sleep with my food bag (where required, as in the Smokys, I hung my bag; when a locker was available, I made use of it) earned the ire a chunky, belligerent hiker whom I’ll call Overdose.
+After stuffing myself at the Spring Creek Tavern—including an outstanding Kolsch-style beer (my favorite) from Ashville’s French Broad brewery and best of all, chocolate cake—I took a shower and joined the conversation on the Laughing Heart porch.
+I was pleased to make the acquaintance of Miss America, the Maryland ridgerunner for the ATC, an AT veteran who was full of sound advice.
+I was less pleased to encounter a chunky, belligerent hiker I’ll call Overdose, who was outraged to learn that I often sleep with my food (where required, as in the Smokys, I always hang my bag; when a locker or cables are available, I make use of them).

 “Bullshit!”
-Overdose barked, jabbing her cigarette in my direction.
+Overdose barked, waving her cigarette in my direction.
 “You’re killing bears when you don’t hang!”

-I understood what she was talking about: When bears learn that food bags are easy prey, they become conditioned to seek them out.
-When that happens, “nuisance” bears—though it seems to me that we are the nuisance—are too often killed by authorities.
+I knew what she was talking about: When bears learn that food bags are easy prey, they become conditioned to seek them out.
+When that happens, “nuisance” bears—though in truth we humans are the nuisance—are frequently killed by authorities.

-But my system was far less likely to attract a bear than most of the lazy-ass hangs I had seen along the trail.
+But my system was far less likely to attract a bear than most of the lazy-ass bear hangs I had seen along the trail.
 Dangling a bag from a spindly branch 6 feet off the ground—and I’d seen plenty hung lower—is like inviting every bruin in the neighborhood to the world’s easiest piñata party.
+Meanwhile, I’d literally put meat in my setup and set it on the floor, and my dogs, after a cursory sniff, had wandered away.
+It’s a good, safe system, but Overdose was having none of it.

-I bowed out of the conversation when Overdose—with whom I would have another run in more than 1,000 miles up the trail—wouldn’t drop it.
-But I did later overhear her muttering, “OK.
-So I guess it is Kevlar,” after looking Ursack up on her phone.
+I bowed out of the conversation when Overdose—with whom I would have another unpleasant encounter more than 1,000 miles up the trail—wouldn’t drop it.
+I was gratified a few minutes later to hear her mutter, “OK.
+So I guess it is Kevlar,” after she’d looked up Ursack up on her phone.

 The following day—Dude, it’s 4/20!
 I scribbled, though I didn’t intend to join the celebration—I hiked through Jones Meadow, looked over Whiterock Cliff, crossed numerous small streams, and traversed a long, rocky ridgeline on my way to Sugarloaf Gap (mile 310.9).

 I love sleeping in my tent.
 But I am a fundamentally lazy hiker, and whenever rain threatened overnight, I did my best to get to a shelter; who wants to mess with drying out a tent?
-No Business was small and packed, but a storm was coming, and kindly hikers squeezed and shuffled to make room for me.
+No Business Knob Shelter was small and packed, but a storm was coming, and the assembled hikers kindly squeezed and shuffled to make room for me.
 Rain rattled the roof all night long.

-Uncle Johnny is an old trail hand.
-Between his tie-dye shirt, floppy fishing hat, grizzly white beard and his lumbering, friendly dog, a Rottweiler mix named Jerry Garcia, he is the very stereotype of an aging hippy.
+Uncle Johnny, aka John Shors, is an old trail hand.
+Between his tie-dye shirt, floppy fishing hat, grizzly white beard and his lumbering, friendly dog, a blind-in-one-eye Rottweiler mix named Jerry Garcia, he is the very stereotype of an aging hippy.
 The hostel, which runs a shuttle to businesses and restaurants three times daily (I always wonder if there’s payola), offered varied accommodations, from tenting to cheap bunks to newer, better appointed private rooms.
 I opted for the dingy bunkroom.

 But the next day I saw few hikers (I credited a free church barbecue in town that day).
 Except for two sisters from Massachusetts, Legs and Verge, who waved hello as I walked past Curley Maple Gap Shelter (mile 346.4), I saw no one as I ground out the 3,500-foot, half-marathon climb to the summit of 5,200-foot Unaka